The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 Born with an assignment to help, one is unable to do so.
 At the first progressive new moon, general disappointment & feeling of helplessness.
 At the progressive full moon (14 years later), you wake up & get down to work.
 When Pluto cracks, you discover spirituality & have a breakthrough.
 At the second progressive new moon (14 years after full) you are inspired, you complete your life mission.
 As this is, by definition, a 28 year cycle that begins somewhere in one's teens, then by the age of 50, the average person will have finished his life's work.
 There is no mention of what one is to do with the rest of his life.

 To be fair, there were things in this book that I liked, but that's only because I knew what they were before I opened the book.
 I could find them in the author's endless ramble.
 If you don't have a grounding in discarnates & spooks & demons, you will likely experience this book as a confusing ramble, and may be upset in places.
-Also, it's hard to see how the book justifies the price, which was the result of 447 pages of text & a hardcover binding.
-Tighter editing, a better translation, softcover printing, resulting in a lower price, would greatly clarify the author's points.
-Specifically: Reduce the book to 250 pages, give it a price of $29.95.
+Tighter editing, a better translation would greatly clarify the author's points.
 But what do I know?
 I'm only a bookseller.

 Lillalith Publications, 447 pages, hardcover.